mariadb-corporation/mdbci/docs/install_mdbci.md

 ```
 mdbci deploy-examples
 ```
-The following command will place `confs` and `scripts` directory into the current working directory.
+The following command will place `confs` and `scripts` directories into the current working directory.

-In order to generate configuration out of the sample template and create VMs run:
+In order to generate the configuration out of the sample template and create VMs run:

 ```
 mdbci generate -t confs/libvirt.json my-setup